 7.5 No expenditure in excess of a predetermined amount may be made by the Council unless it has first been approved at an ordinary or extraordinary meeting of the committee, such predetermined amount to be established at the first meeting held by the committee after election at an AGM.

-7.6 All expenditure, whether by individual Council members or by Council as a whole, must be verified by vouchers in support of such expenditure to be handed to the treasurer at the next Council meeting following the date of expenditure and to be retained by the treasurer.
+7.6 All expenditure, whether by individual Council members or by Council as a whole, must be verified by the President (with support documentation if available) of such expenditure to be provided to the treasurer by hand or electronically upon payment.

-7.7 Out-off-pocket expenses (see article 7.5) incurred by committee members whilst tending to legitimate and authorised Council activities, will be reimbursed after approval by Council on or shortly following submission of original vouchers in support thereof.
+7.7 Out-off-pocket expenses (see article 7.5) incurred by committee members whilst tending to legitimate and authorised Council activities, will be reimbursed after approval by Council on or shortly following submission of support documentation thereof.

 - Limitations and Liability

-8.1 The Council, its members, officers or committee shall not be liable in any legal action arising out of any activities of individual members where a such activities of whatsoever nature are not under the specific control and direction of and approved and so minuted by the Council.
+8.1 The Council, its members, officers, or committee shall not be liable in any legal action arising out of any activities of individual members where a such activities of whatsoever nature are not under the specific control and direction of and approved and so minute by the Council.
 Any such activities shall be conducted solely at the risk and responsibility of the individual.

 8.2 No officer or member of the Council, purporting to speak on behalf of the Council or EAA Chapters shall issue, publish all make any statement or take any position on any national, local or general policy, regulation, rule or other matter affecting aviation or the Council or EAA Chapters, without first securing approval of the executive committee of the Council.